overfullstack/overfullstack.github.io/src/pages/articles/2020-03-06---top-with-ad-hoc-polymorphism/index.md

 This talk targets intermediate to expert senior developers with a good understanding of `generics` and some exposure/interest towards blocking and non-blocking/reactive paradigms.
 This talk is language-agnostic, but I use **[Kotlin](https://kotlinlang.org/) (a Modern Open-source JVM language)** in combination with **[Arrow](http://arrow-kt.io/) (A Trending Open-source functional companion for Kotlin)**.

 Kotlin's syntax is very close to Java, and all software design patterns discussed in this talk can be implemented in almost any language.
-Thanks to the concise syntax of Kotlin[$_{[2]}$](https://www.intuit.com/blog/uncategorized/kotlin-development-plan/) and robust tool-set provided by Arrow, implementing this technique turns ergonomic.
+Thanks to the concise syntax of Kotlin[$_{[2]}$](https://www.intuit.com/blog/uncategorized/kotlin-development-plan/) and robust toolset provided by Arrow, implementing this technique turns ergonomic.

 I used popular _open-source_ backend frameworks -- `Spring-MVC`[$_{[3]}$](https://docs.spring.io/spring/docs/current/spring-framework-reference/web.html#spring-web) and `Spring-WebFlux`[$_{[4]}$](https://docs.spring.io/spring/docs/current/spring-framework-reference/web-reactive.html) to demonstrate heterogeneity, in my POC.